tytydraco/yessleep/out/Dont_ride_at_night.md

-I have zero idea what happened that night, and I haven’t ever seen anything like it.
+I have zero idea what happened, and I haven’t ever seen anything like it.
 Maybe you guys might know.

 I was about 15 at the time.
 I snuck out of my house at about 1 in the morning, and called my buddies and told them to bring some booze and cigarettes.
 Our plan was to ride around my 400 acres and have a campsite in the woods.